Wooden Peg Dolls: Kokeshi

 Colorful preliminary sketches of Kokeshi dolls alongside an original drawing, with "Kokeshi Dolls" text.
 These charming wooden toys showcase intricate detailing and a playful design that captures their unique essence.

 After learning about Kokeshi and drawing them, they made their own Kokeshi dolls.
-Click on the “materials list” section on this link: supplies you could use.
-We used wooden pegs, wooden turnings, Model Magic and wood glue for our dolls.
+We used wooden pegs, other wooden pieces, wooden turnings, Model Magic and wood glue for our dolls.
 We also used Sharpie markers, acrylic paints, ribbons, fabric and more.
 I encouraged the kids to take the wooden turning or peg doll and make it their own.
-They could make any sort of style or design on the sculpture.
+They could make any sort of style or design on the sculpture

 Various wooden peg dolls, painted and unpainted, are displayed with the text "Kokeshi Dolls" and "Art is Basic.